Keeping your mobile phone secure

 If you want an airtight password, read our guidance on how to create secure passwords.

-Apple and Android both regularly make tweaks and changes to their software.
-This isn’t just about adding new functionality – these updates also contain important security fixes that protect your data from hackers.
+Smartphone brands regularly make tweaks and changes to their mobile software.
+This isn’t just about adding new functionality, though – these updates often contain important security fixes that protect your data from hackers.
 Update your smartphone to ensure it's on the latest firmware by following these steps:

 If there are updates ready to download, you’ll need to be connected to the internet and have the phone plugged in, or with around 50% or more battery, in order to complete the download.

 Both Apple and Android have their own official app stores, although some manufacturers, including Samsung, have their own as well.